dewi-alliance/grants/template.md

 **Elevator Pitch:**

-_Think of this as your opportunity to convince the entire community of the impact and importance of your ask.
-This needs to be brief description of the project in 1-2 sentences or a tweet._
+_Think of this as your opportunity to convince the ommunity of the impact and importance of your ask.
+This needs to be brief description of the project in 1-2 sentences or a tweet and why its needed or matters._

 **Total fiat/hnt ask:** _This does not need to be the total budget, but rather the total amount you are asking for the grant._